 Time magazine referred to those episodes as “the darkest work of popular culture made for preschoolers since perhaps the Brothers Grimm.”

 In an episode from 1981, Rogers interviewed Jeffrey Erlanger, a 10-year-old quadriplegic, and got him to demonstrate how his wheelchair worked.
 Rogers really wanted the children watching to see how comfortable Erlanger was talking about his condition.

 To Rogers, these difficult subjects needed to be talked about with children, not ignored.
-But these subjects were always delivered with sincerity and in a kind, gentle way.
+But these topics were always delivered with sincerity and in a kind, gentle way.
 He earned millions of fans across America as a result.

 Lawsuits, Senate Hearings, And Saving The VCR